galaxyproject/gxadmin/docs/README.query.md

 This uses the CUDA_VISIBLE_DEVICES and runtime_seconds metrics in order to calculate allocated GPU years.
 This will not be the value of what is actually consumed by your jobs, you should use cgroups.
+Only works if the environment variable 'CUDA_VISIBLE_DEVICES' is recorded as job metric by Galaxy.
+Requires Nvidia GPUs.

     $ gxadmin query monthly-gpu-years
         month   | gpu_years